Edgecortix-Inc/dna-IP-series/README.md

 make
 ```

 This will create an executable file named `inference`.
-This application is able to accept the deployment directory created during the previous steps.

-It is important to note that the bitstream file with extension `proto_conv.xclbin`, which will also be provided by EdgeCortix, should be placed on the same directory where the `inference` application is invoked.

-To run this application, we should only provide the deployment directory.
-Assuming that the deployment directory is under `/opt/edgecortix/resnet50_deploy` and the bitstream has been placed under the current directory where we will run `inference` from, we can now run the model:
+To run this application, we only need to provide the deployment directory.
+Assuming that the deployment directory is under `/opt/edgecortix/resnet50_deploy`, we can now run the model:

 ```bash
 ./inference /opt/edgecortix/resnet50_deploy/